ssfsx17/ffpnp/pandoc-markdown/0400-goods-services-and-usable-items.md

 # Goods Services And Usable Items

+**Cooked Meals:** These apply their Item Level as a temporary attribute bonus to a single attribute, for all allies.
+The effects last until the next long rest.
+They must be crafted.

 | Goods     | Description |
 | ---       | ---         |
 | Linkpearl | Auditory tranceiver that fits in the ear and can pick up the speaker's voice.
 Connects to one Linkshell.